Nudity in American television: History

+On a 1978 episode of The Gong Show, regular panelist Jaye P. Morgan flashed her breasts during the skit "Gene, Gene, the dancing machine."
+NBC banned her from the program following the incident.

 The special-event miniseries, Roots on ABC, featured some partial nudity of its cast, usually fleetingly, but more so than other commercial network programming in the United States in the 1970s.

 In 1985, the two-night adaptation of Ken Follett's The Key to Rebecca, shown on WPIX Channel 11 in New York City on April 29 and May 9, had non-pixelated toplessness from both of its female stars, Season Hubley and Lina Raymond.

+The Public Broadcasting Service, which features nudity in anthropological documentaries as well as some films, was the first network to display national programming that featured frontal female nudity on television.

 Throughout the United States, many metropolitan areas had independent television stations that were not affiliated with any of the national networks and showed programming only to people within their limited broadcast range.
 During the 1980s, many of these stations experimented with content containing frontal female nudity in movies during prime time.
 KTLA in Los Angeles, for example, showed an unedited version of the Academy Award-winning One Flew Over the Cuckoo's Nest, which featured fully exposed female breasts, between 7:30 and 11 p.m.
 The channel began the time slot with a video of director Miloš Forman stating that the film was too controversial to be allowed a faithful television broadcast (NBC's earlier broadcast had cut the film to fit the two hours format with commercials), but that KTLA believed that the culture had changed such that a complete broadcast would be tolerated and appreciated.
 Then, it was followed by a disclaimer that was repeated after each commercial break.

-KTVU in the San Francisco Bay Area regularly showed uncensored films that contained nudity, such as Magnum Force (1973, with uncredited Suzanne Somers appearing topless in a pool scene), Big Bad Mama (1974, starring Angie Dickinson with full frontal nudity), and Walkabout (1971, which contained full frontal nudity in a nude bathing scene with then–teenage actress Jenny Agutter).

-A number of stations in the mid 1980s even went so far as to run promotions during which they would show a series of movies known for nudity in an attempt to get higher ratings for the week.
-In nearly all of these films, the nudity was restricted to showing exposed buttocks and female breasts.